Harry-Robson/solana-nft-airdrop/README.md

 ## Airdrop costs
 * It costs 0.00204428 Solana to airdrop a token to a wallet that does not already have an account corresponding to the sent token.

-## Voluntary Tip
-If you wish to leave a tip you can uncomment out the send_tip line in my code to send 0.1 solana per usage.